 Wines of Burgundy: Côte de Beaune, Côte de Nuits, Chablis, and Maconnais.

-Many wineries in Burgundy offer tours and tastings where visitors can learn about the winemaking process, stroll through the vineyards, and sample the region's world-class wines.
+Many wineries in Burgundy offer wine tours in Burgundy and wine tasting in Burgundy where visitors can learn about the winemaking process, stroll through the vineyards, and sample the region's world-class wines.
 Some estates may require advance reservations, especially during peak tourist seasons, so it's a good idea to plan ahead.

 Additionally, Burgundy is dotted with picturesque villages and towns, making it an ideal destination for wine tours and exploration.
 From historic wine cellars to charming tasting rooms, there are plenty of opportunities to immerse yourself in Burgundy's rich wine culture.